pieeg-club/Octopus_16/README.md

 16 Ch
 Data transfer - BLE
 250 samples per second
-Connect ESP-32C6 to the data transfer
+Connect the ESP-32C6 to the data transfer

 ---